tc39/notes/es7/2015-11/nov-19.md

 YK: Private state should not be taken in account when and outsider inspects.

-SM: …
+SM: ...

 YK: this is daves point about overloading

-SM: There appears to be missing mechanism to detect tag/branding. instanceof doesn’t work across realm
+SM: There appears to be missing mechanism to detect tag/branding. instanceof doesn't work across realm

 DH: value types should be branded, userland data-types that have unambigious testable distinctions, and pattern matching those attributes is correct.
-I don’t believe DD is saying that, but we need to think about how to distinguish the two.
+I don't believe DD is saying that, but we need to think about how to distinguish the two.

 SM: ad-hoc tagging seems like a common problem